intermine/im-docs/docs/intermine/upgrade.md

 ## Upgrade to InterMine 1.3

-* Remove all duplicate entries from web.xml
+* Removed all duplicate entries from web.xml.
-* Model changes:
+* Model changes include the following:
-  * DataSet now has a publication reference
+  * DataSet now has a publication reference.
   * AnnotationExtension has been moved from GOAnnotation to

     GOEvidence.